Bundle your favorite mat with the props you use most.

 - Materials combine for maximum comfort AND support.
 Feel secure in poses as this strong, durable prop provides good traction and grip even during a sweaty workout.

-This yoga prop may aid your practice in so many ways.
-It assists in learning new poses, allows the user to deepen poses while feeling supported and safe, provides a base of support for both core and balance exercises and gives access to stretches that open the back, chest, shoulders and hips.
+A yoga wheel assists in learning new poses, allows the user to deepen poses while feeling supported and safe, provides a base of support for both core and balance exercises and gives access to stretches that open the back, chest, shoulders and hips.

 See a short video tutorial and exercise guide here.